sinclab-iitj/sinclab-iitj.github.io/_pages/home.md

 permalink: /
 ---

 We are a dynamic research group at the [Department of Computer Science Engineering, IIT Jodhpur](http://cse.iitj.ac.in/).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Te main research focus of the group is in computing systems specifically targeted for next generation of artificial intelligence, Internet of Things, networks, and communications.
+A core tenet of the lab is in pursuing inter-disciplinary work that bridges different application areas, engineering, and theory.
+Additionaly we aim at performing translational work that can lead to development of products and prototypes with potential impact on the general mass, from the aspects of security, privacy, wellness, and quality of life.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >